seba495g/Quantum/README.md

 # How to get started
   you have your index or i__ <br />
   start by typing @i quadio.q which <br />
-  will give you the rest of the code <br />
+  will give you the rest of the code. <br />
+  You can combine the codes together and use it  <br />
+  in DevTool. (inspect)

 # How to program in Quantum
   qua:out >> text, will print out the text after the '>' <br />